AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 ---
-title: General Launch Configuration & Settings
+title: Add Extensions to a mobile Launch property
-description: Learn how to log into the Launch interface and create a Launch property.
+description: Learn how to add extensions to a mobile Launch property.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
 seo-description:
-seo-title: General Adobe Launch Configuration & Settings
+seo-title: Add Extensions to a mobile Launch property
 solution: Experience Cloud
 ---